python-recsys/crab/README.md

 ## History

   The project was started in 2010  by Marcel Caraciolo as a M.S.C related  project, and since then many people interested joined to help in the project.
   It is currently maintained by a team of volunteers, members of the Python-Recsys Labs.

-## Authors

-  Marcel Caraciolo (marcel@orygens.com)

 ## Bugs, Feedback

   Please submit bugs you might encounter, as well Patches and Features Requests to the [Issues Tracker](https://github.com/muricoca/crab/issues) located at GitHub.

+## Authors
+  See the AUTHORS.rst file for a complete list of contributors.

 ## Contributions